Rethinking Meta-Learning from a Learning Lens: Implementation and Architecture

-\paragraph{Results} As shown in Table \ref{tab:poseprediction}, TRLearner achieves results close to or even exceeding the SOTA baseline without additional data.
-Particularly, studies \cite{yao2021improving} have shown that augmentations in pose prediction can expand the data to make the model acquire more knowledge, thus achieving better results.
-The fact that TRLearner can achieve similar improvements further proves its effectiveness.
+As shown in \textbf{Table \ref{tab:poseprediction}}, introducing TRLearner achieves results comparable to or even exceeding SOTA baselines without additional augmentation, further confirming its effectiveness.
+In particular, research in pose prediction shows that employing augmentation can expand the dataset and enhance performance \cite{yao2021improving}.
+The fact that TRLearner delivers similar improvements suggests that leveraging task complementarity enables the model to capture previously overlooked knowledge, thereby boosting its overall performance.